LarryKuhn/CSV-Profiler/README.md

 ## Installation

-Software is available above and can be downloaded into your local Python scripts directory or installed using pip from PyPI.org (pip install csvprofiler).
+Software is available above and can be downloaded into your local Python scripts directory or installed using pip from PyPI.org (sudo pip3 install csvprofiler or sudo pip3 install --user csvprofiler).
+If you are installing on linux, you may need to chmod the scripts to allow execution.

 ## Licensing